greenflash1986/VCS-to-ICS-Calendar-Converter/readme.md

  using an internal ringtone on Nokia that does not exist on iCal; system pop-up notifications or vibration reminders.
 There are no complete specifications as well.
 * Other issues may be present on third parties software due to closed specifications.

+## Disclaimer / Notes
+I fixed the issues / made this project in my spare time and used this project as playground to improve some of my skills.
+Because of this I won't promise to do further work on this project.
+I provided it online on Github for you that you can use the (partially) fixed version.
+Hopefully it's useful for some people and / or feel free to fork or made contributions.
+I will do my best to honor these efforts.